- Home

 - Talking to kids about cancer

-- Answering key questions about treatment
+- Answering common questions about treatment

-Answering key questions about treatment
+Answering common questions about treatment

-A: “Cancer doesn’t always hurt, but if I have pain, the doctors will give me medicine to help make it go away.”
+A : “Cancer doesn’t always hurt, but if I have pain, the doctors will give me medicine to help make it go away.”

 A common fear among children is that they can become radioactive by touching you after radiation therapy.
 With most types of radiation therapy, this is not possible.
 Your doctor will tell you if you need to take any precautions.